-A couple with two boys and a girl all aged under 10 living in a 1 bedroom flat with a living room would not count as overcrowded under the room standard.
+A couple with two boys and a girl all aged under 10 living in a 1 bedroom flat with a living room would not count as overcrowded.

-This method is called the space standard.
-There are two ways to work out if a home is overcrowded under the law using this method.
+There are 2 ways to work out if a home is overcrowded using the space standard.

 Count the number of people: